Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Related Work

 \section{Related Work}

 \textbf{Defocus-disparity in Dual-Pixel.}\quad Dual-Pixel images can be considered as a pair of stereo images since the DP camera captures two sub-aperture images with small parallax.
 However, since the DP camera is equipped with a micro-lens array in front of a camera sensor, the pixel disparity in DP images is extremely narrow (${-}4$px ${\sim}$ ${+}4$px)~\cite{du2net} compared to conventional stereo images.
-For this reason, Zhang~\etal~\cite{du2net} contend that monocular DP images are not suitable for cost volume-based disparity regression due to the narrow baseline~(${<}{\sim}1\text{mm}$).
+For this reason, Zhang~\etal~\cite{du2net} contend that a single pair of DP images is not suitable for cost volume-based disparity regression due to the narrow baseline~(${<}{\sim}1\text{mm}$).
 Other works~\cite{garg2019learning} also adopt simple 2D U-Net architectures for affine-transformed depth regression.
 Meanwhile, the disparity of DP images is induced by different left/right point spread functions (PSFs) instead of view parallax of stereo, called defocus-disparity~\cite{punnappurath2020modeling}.
 Based on this observation, Punnappurath~\etal~\cite{punnappurath2020modeling} propose an optimization-based disparity regression using a parametrized PSF.
-The pioneering works~\cite{wadhwa2018synthetic,garg2019learning,punnappurath2020modeling} allow us to formulate a depth to disparity conversion model.
+The pioneering works~\cite{wadhwa2018synthetic,garg2019learning,punnappurath2020modeling} allow us to formulate depth-disparity conversion.

 \textbf{Geometry dataset for Dual-Pixel.}\quad Owing to the growing research interest in DP photography, several real/synthetic DP datasets~\cite{garg2019learning,punnappurath2020modeling,DP-explore,realistic-DP} have been released.
 Garg~\etal~\cite{garg2019learning} propose a real-world DP dataset that includes scene-scale images captured by an array of smartphones.
-Despite of their success, the estimated depth is up to scale because their training data is a relative-scaled 3D geometry computed by a multiview stereo algorithm (COLMAP~\cite{colmap}).
+Despite of their success, the estimated depth is up to scale because their training data contains a relative-scaled 3D geometry computed by a multiview stereo algorithm (COLMAP~\cite{colmap}).